 The first component is the three-week course on "Foundations of American Law" which provides students with an introduction to the basics of American law and to the special dynamics of the U.S. legal classroom.
 Students learn about the U.S. court system, common law reasoning, and contemporary legal issues in the United States.
 This course typically covers subjects such as constitutional law, corporations, contracts, and jurisdiction.

-Attendance at Foundations is required for students to participate in the second portion of the Summer Experience, during which students choose between taking either Professional Responsibility or U.S. Legal Research, Analysis and Writing, both of which satisfy New York bar requirements, OR registering for a non-credit Intensive Legal English Program.
+Attendance at Foundations is required for students to participate in the second portion of the Summer Experience, during which students choose between taking either Professional Responsibility or U.S. Legal Research, Analysis and Writing, both of which satisfy New York bar requirements.

 Sunday, July 9: Check in for students living in Gewirz Student Center